What do you know about Sicilian?

 But how come, so many people, including Sicilians, think of Sicilian has a dialect?
 In a nutshell: prejudices.
 For decades Sicilian has been considered a dialect spoken only by uneducated people or peasants.

-What is a dialect?
+What is an Italian dialect?
 What is a language?

 An Italian dialect is a variation of the Italian language, and thus, we can say that it lays its roots in the Italian Language.
 The most famous dialects in Italy are, undoubtedly, the “Romano or “Romanesco.”
 These are the dialects, respectively spoken in Rome and Central Italy.